Gwen-Bradbury/MS3/README.md

 It was recommended by my mentor to add a google map on the home page.
 I used the markers on the map to point to the parks locations giving the user an idea into the distance between them and the park they're interested in.
+She also recommended a back to top button.

 ### Design